Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • May have a potent smell

-Buyer’s Guide: Choosing the Best Cat Foods For Nursing Mother Cats
+Buyer’s Guide: Choosing the Best Cat Foods for Nursing Mother Cats

-Image Credit: Yuriy Golub, Shutterstock
+Image Credit: Rashid Valitov, Shutterstock

 Wet vs. Dry

 You’ve noticed by now that you have the option between wet canned food and dry kibble.
 The biggest difference here is that dry food can sit out for longer periods of time.
 Wet food, however, will spoil quickly and is not a food you can leave out throughout the day.
 Wet food also offers more water, as most cans contain a high amount of moisture.
 Wet food also has fewer calories than dry kibble, making this an important factor because the mother cat needs an increase in calorie intake during this time.
 Dry kibble contains more carbohydrates, but the nutritional value is usually greater.
-If your mother cat likes wet food, you can always add in dry kibble to boost the taste.
+If your mother cat likes wet food, you can always add dry kibble to boost the taste.

 Ingredients